LuceRest/learn-tkinter/README.md

 # learn-tkinter
-Repository for learn tk-inter with python
+Repository for learn tkinter with python